-Another is Fampay which provides pre-paid parental control cards for online and offline transactions, thus allowing sharing of finances without needing another bank account, the report noted.
+Another is Fampay which provides pre-paid parental control cards for online and offline transactions, thus allowing sharing of finances without needing another bank account.

 “The digital solution which could potentially have an end-to-end platform for tracking and managing all shared spends, can unlock massive efficiencies and drive large gains in customer experience,” said Gutgutia.

-The major growth driver for the shared spending and credit market is mobile payments.
+Mobile payments are major growth drivers for the shared spending and credit market.

 India has now grown to become the second-largest mobile payments market in the world, with more than 250 million mobile payment users.

-India’s mobile payment growth story is driven by UPI, which grew to have more than $500 billion in disbursals in CY20, along with over 20 billion processed transactions.
+India’s mobile payment growth story is driven by UPI, which grew to have more than $500 billion in disbursals in CY20 and over 20 billion processed transactions.